contributeless/mongo-trace-viewer/README.md

 # Mongo oplog viewer - [Latest release](https://github.com/contributeless/mongo-oplog-viewer/releases/tag/v0.0.4-beta)

+##Warning: This is a proof-of-concept project, additional features will be added only when needed.

 ## Motivation

 I always found myself spending too much time debugging data loss cases using MongoDB.
 Whenever I need to view what happened to my data, I had to use  robomongo/robo3t or something else to view **mongo/local/oplog.rs** collection and build complex queries to get the actions that happened in my database.